FreshGandalf-y/imdb-page/README.md

-In this Git, i´ve bin hosting my personal imdb-Site for my raspberrypi in my home-Network.
+In this Git, i´ve bin hosting my personal imdb-page for my raspberrypi in my home-Network.